team-alembic/ash_authentication/documentation/how-to/google.md

-# Google Quick Start Guide
+# Google How-To

-This is a _very quick_ tutorial on how to configure Google authentication in your application using the default oauth2 strategy in ash.
+This is a quick tutorial on how to configure Google authentication.

 First you'll need a registered application in [Google Cloud](https://console.cloud.google.com/welcome), in order to get your OAuth 2.0 Client credentials.